chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 rosrun data_collection check_initial_pose.py
 ```
 The values corresponding to `PSM1_base`, `PSM2_base`, `PSM3_base` and `ECM_base` must be less than 0.01.
 Use the flag --type joint_angles to display the errors in the joints.
 In a circumstance where the errors of any of the arm base is not less than 0.01, the SUJs have to be manually moved to the saved initial pose in 3D space, a couple of tools were developed to help with this.
-The details are inside the `data_collection` package.
+The details are under **"Correcting the Initial Pose"** inside the `data_collection` package [Link]([URL](https://github.com/chetanreddyn/Autonomous-Surgical-Robot/tree/main/ROS%20Packages/data_collection)).
+.

 #### Step 4: Specify the Logging Folder (done only once per session)
 Open the files `ROS Packages/data_collection/scripts/csv_generator.py` and `ROS Packages/data_collection/scripts/replay_exp.py` and specify the `LOGGING_FOLDER`.
 This needs to be done only once per session unless different kinds of experiments are done in the same sessions.
 The files can be opened using the command.